tostafin/cmssw/RecoPPS/RPixEfficiencyTools/README.md

 ```
 ssh <username>@lxplus.cern.ch
 # example
-ssh mobrzut@lxpllus.cern.ch
+ssh mobrzut@lxplus.cern.ch
 ```

-2. Go to your afs directory *(note1: this project was tested with afs not eos - probalby some problems with eos)* *(note2: check if you have afs enabled and at least 5Gb of storage [cern resources portal](https://resources.web.cern.ch/resources/Manage/ListServices.aspx))*
+2. Go to your afs directory *(note1: HTCondor submission required - currently not available on eos)* *(note2: check if you have afs enabled and at least 5Gb of storage [cern resources portal](https://resources.web.cern.ch/resources/Manage/ListServices.aspx))*

 ```